-- Main sections (see guide in class website for specific details) - Abstract: concise description of methods and results. - Introduction: motivation, background and summary of experiment - Methods: description of experimental methods and calibrations - Data: present the data, use plots or/and tables - Results and data analysis: describe how the data analysis was done and present your results with errors - Discussion - Conclusion - References: Pick a consistent format.
+- Main sections (see guide in class website for specific details) - Abstract: concise description of methods and results. - Introduction: motivation, background and summary of experiment - Methods: description of experimental methods and calibrations - Data: present the data, use plots or/and tables - Results and data analysis: describe how the data analysis was done and present your results with uncertainty and error analysis - Discussion - Conclusion - References: Pick a consistent format.
 If you don't know one, use this: